Hu9o73/elasticsearch-data-generator/documentation/GENERATOR.md

   1. Loads context.
   2. Chooses a 30-day time window.
   3. Loops until `TARGET_EVENTS` reached:
+     - With probability `NOISE_RATIO`, emit a low-severity benign/false-positive alert (`fusionai.noise=true`).
-     - With probability `ATTACK_CHAIN_RATIO`, generate a correlated chain; otherwise generate a single event.
+     - Else, with probability `ATTACK_CHAIN_RATIO`, generate a correlated chain; otherwise emit a standalone alert.
      - Accumulates events in memory until `BATCH_SIZE`, then writes NDJSON and starts a new batch.
   4. Prints throughput and file paths on completion.